ryanhoward810/Bamazon/README.md

 - If the manager selects End Session, it ends the session and doesn't go back to the menu.

 # Demo Screen Shots
-- BamazonCustomer.js - see images folder
+- BamazonCustomer.js - see images in github Bamazon folder (3)
-- BamazonManager.js - see images folder
+- BamazonManager.js - see images in github Bamazon folder (5)
-- BamazonSupervisor.js - see images folder
+- BamazonSupervisor.js - see images in github Bamazon folder (4)

 # Technologies used
 - Node.js